States, seeking more coronavirus relief funds, have hardly spent the $139 billion approved in March: report

 Localities with populations of 500,000 or more were eligible for direct federal funds under the CARES Act and certain cities have already burned through the cash.
 New York City already spent 99 percent of its funding, Nassau County, N.Y.
 (100 percent), Detroit (90 percent), Las Vegas (93 percent), Phoenix (58 percent), Sacramento County (82 percent), San Francisco (65 percent) and Los Angeles (50 percent).

-An official for U.S. Conference of Mayors points out while the CARES Act was passed in March, it took until May for the money to be fully distributed and until June 30 for the Treasury Department to issue final guidance on how it could be spent.
-The official, speaking on background, said he expects all the money will be spent and state and local governments will need much more help to address the major revenue shortfalls.
+An official with the U.S. Conference of Mayors said while the CARES Act was passed in March, it took until May for the money to be fully distributed and until June 30 for the Treasury Department to issue final guidance on how it could be spent.
+The official, speaking on background, said he expects all the money will be spent by yearend.
+The organization says an additional $250 billion is needed for American cities to stay afloat -- in addition to the $500 billion requested by state governors.

 REP. LOUIE GOHMERT TESTS POSITIVE FOR CORONAVIRUS BEFORE PLANNING TO FLY WITH TRUMP TO TEXAS